 Inspiring Communities Goals:

-- Utilize HRA property as a catalyst for neighborhood transformation
+- Utilize property acquired through the HRA as a catalyst for neighborhood transformation

 - Create job opportunities for local residents, Section 3 certified businesses, minority, women, or small businesses